- Injection is a type of security flaw that has topped the OWASP Top Ten since around 2010.

 In-band SQL Injection is the most common and easy-to-exploit of SQL Injection attacks.
-In-band SQL Injection occurs when an attacker is able to use the same communication channel to both launch the attack and gather results.
+In-band SQL Injection occurs when an attacker uses the same communication channel to both launch the attack and gather results.

 This technique relies on error messages thrown by the database to obtain hints about the DB structure.
-Attacker sends a malicious query to the database which results in errors.
+An attacker sends a malicious query to the database which results in errors.
 On a live site, errors should be disabled or very generic

 The above query will result in a syntax error and might reveal the backend database type.

 This technique uses union command in SQL query to execute additional queries; thereby, modifying / inserting/deleting or dropping the contents of the table.